 Before you explore the career opportunities in CSS and appear for an interview, you should familiarize yourself with the type of questions they may ask you and be prepared with the answers.

-Here are most frequently asked CSS interview questions that might help you:
+Here are the most frequently asked CSS interview questions and answers that might help you:

 Question: What is CSS?